 - Parasitic infections

-- Abrasions or burns to the cornea
+- Scrapes (abrasions) or burns to the cornea

-- Autoimmune disease like rheumatoid arthritis
+- Autoimmune disease such as rheumatoid arthritis

 - Injury to your cornea